empress-php/empress/README.md

 Empress is a flexible PHP 8 microframework for creating async web applications.
 It's based on [amphp/http-server](https://github.com/amphp/http-server).
 The name is a portmanteau of Express and Amp as Empress's simplicity was first inspired by Express.js.
 Later, many useful ideas were incorporated from [Spark](http://sparkjava.com/) and [Javalin](https://javalin.io/).
 Ultimately it's also the name of one of the cards from major arcana, part of the tarot deck.

+# Documentation
+Read the [wiki](https://github.com/empress-php/empress/wiki/Welcome-to-Empress) for more information.

 # Taste it

 ```php